wessenstam/demoguide/docs/ras/mod1.md

 ![](../images/lab0019.png)

 !!!info
-    The contractor has been setup as an alias to the user@thylab.local mailbox and therefore both email messages will be routed to the mailbox of user@thylab.local.
+    The contractor has been setup as an alias to the user@delinealabs.local mailbox and therefore both email messages will be routed to the mailbox of user@delinealabs.local.
 This will not be the same in a production environment.
 It has only been setup for this lab

 !!!warning
     Don't click any links that are in the email, as it will ead to errors.

-Now repeat the connection for the fin-rtr.thylab.local and at the point where you can select the account, notice that the lock has now been removed.
+Now repeat the connection for the fin-rtr.delinealabs.local and at the point where you can select the account, notice that the lock has now been removed.
 Your request for access has been approved.

 ![](../images/lab0020.png)